-That said, cooperate with law enforcement to the best of your ability if you’re facing arrest.
+That said, cooperate with law enforcement to the best of your ability if you’re facing arrest in Naples.
 Law enforcement can try and add additional charges to your record.
 The last thing you want to contend with on top of drug possession charges are charges for resisting arrest and/or assaulting an officer.

 Consequences for Drug Possession in Florida

 The consequences for drug possession in Florida vary.
 Specifically, Florida law enforcement representatives will weigh the charges leveled against you on the Schedule of Controlled Substances.
 More specifically, this schedule dictates on what scale your possible consequences will be assigned.